yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intermediate/index.md

 <div class="try-it">
   <h2>See It To Believe It: Inline vs. Block</h2>
   <p>Let's take a couple minutes to see this in action to make sure we have an understanding.
-Open and remix <a href="https://glitch.com/edit/#!/try-it-block-vs-inline">this Glitch project</a>.</p>
+Open and remix <a href="https://repl.it/@kodewithklossy/block-vs-inline#index.html">this repl.it project</a>.</p>
   <ul>
     <li>In the CSS file, add a border of any color to the <code class="try-it-code">h1</code>.</li>
     <li>Element by element, add a border (use a different color for each one).</li>